$\mathfrak{sl}(2)$-type singular fibres of the symplectic and odd orthogonal Hitchin system: Solution to the decoupled Hitchin equation through semi-abelian spectral data

 \section{Solution to the decoupled Hitchin equation through semi-abelian spectral data}

-In this last section, we will show how to use semi-abelian spectral data for Hitchin fibres of $\sl(2)$-type to produce solutions to the decoupled Hitchin equation.
-In a series of works of Fredrickson, Mazzeo, Swoboda, Weiss and Witt \cite{MSWW14,MSWW16,Fr18b} and independently Mochizuki \cite{Mo16}, such singular hermitian metrics were established as limits of sequences of actual solutions to the Hitchin equation under scaling the Higgs field to infinity.
+In this last section, we will show how to use semi-abelian spectral data for $\sl(2)$-type Hitchin fibres to produce solutions to the decoupled Hitchin equation.
+In a series of works of Fredrickson, Mazzeo, Swoboda, Weiss and Witt \cite{MSWW14,MSWW16,Fr18b} and independently Mochizuki \cite{Mo16}, such singular Hermitian metrics were established as limits of sequences of actual solutions to the Hitchin equation under scaling the Higgs field to infinity.
 We conjecture this to be true for the solutions to the decoupled Hitchin equation that we will construct.
 In the $\SL(2,\C)$-case, this is a theorem by \cite{Mo16}.

 Let $(P,\Psi) \in \M_{G}(X,M)$.
-A reduction of structure group $h: X \rightarrow P/K_G$ to a maximal compact subgroup $K_G \subset G$ is called solution to the decoupled Hitchin equation, if the Chern connection is flat and the Higgs field $\Psi$ is normal, i.e. where $\tau^h$ denotes the induced Cartan involution on $P \times_{\Ad} \g$.
-For $M=K$ this is equivalent to In most cases, there are no smooth solutions to this equation.
-For $\SL(2,\C)$ it is easy to check by a local computations similar to \cite{MSWW14} Section 3.2, that $h$ is singular at all zeros of the determinant of odd order (cf. Remark \ref{lim:rema:even_zeros_lowest_stratu}).
-Global solutions to the decoupled Hitchin equation can be constructed through the pushforward of a hermitian-Einstein metric on the eigen line bundle $L \in \Prym_{\pi_n^*K^{-1}(D)}(\tilde{\pi})$.
-This method was applied for regular Hitchin fibres in \cite{MSWW14,Fr18b}.
+A reduction of structure group $h: X \rightarrow P/K_G$ to a maximal compact subgroup $K_G \subset G$ is called solution to the decoupled Hitchin equation, if the Chern connection is flat and the Higgs field $\Psi$ is normal.
+By definition, the Higgs field $\Psi$ is normal, if where $\tau^h$ denotes the induced Cartan involution on $P \times_{\Ad} \g$.
+For $M=K_X$ this is equivalent to In most cases, there is no smooth solution to this equation.
+For $\SL(2,\C)$ it is easy to check by a local computations similar to \cite{MSWW14} Section 3.2, that $h$ is singular at all zeros of the determinant of odd order (cf. Corollary \ref{lim:rema:even_zeros_lowest_stratu}).
+Global solutions to the decoupled Hitchin equation can be constructed through the pushforward of a Hermitian-Einstein metric on the eigen line bundle $L \in \Prym_{\pi_n^*K_X^{-1}(D)}(\tilde{\pi})$.
+This method was applied for regular Hitchin fibers in \cite{MSWW14,Fr18b}.

-\begin{rema} Usually the solutions of the decoupled Hitchin equations are not unique.
-They can be modified by applying a Hecke modification - a meromorphic gauge - at a singularity of the hermitian metric.
+\begin{rema} Usually the solutions of the decoupled Hitchin equation are not unique.
+They can be modified by applying a Hecke modification - a meromorphic gauge - at a singularity of the Hermitian metric.
 However, in the cases we consider, there are natural choices indicated by the construction and the known approximation results of \cite{Mo16} and \cite{Fr18b}. \end{rema}